HLAL Wahed FTSE USA Shariah ETF

 Growth & Forward Outlook

-Projected 12-month EPS growth of 35.2% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Turning to growth and analyst expectations, TTM revenue growth of 16.79% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 21.78%, where target prices point to mid-range appreciation potential from current levels.
+Projected 12-month EPS growth of 30.6% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Turning to growth and analyst expectations, TTM revenue growth of 34.86% pointing to sustained and broad-based revenue growth within the basket, while the estimated 12-month price change of 19.28%, where target prices point to mid-range appreciation potential from current levels.
 The distinction matters: revenue growth tells you what the businesses are doing, price targets tell you what analysts think the market will pay for it.
 Ultimately, the alignment between revenue momentum and analyst targets will depend on execution quality and the broader rate and sentiment environment.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion